RaoulRV/picknch/README.md

 - Below the description there are 3 cards.
 - Each card is interractive and will change color when hovered over.
 - These cards contain 3 simple steps on how to Register, Log In and Start Posting.
-- These instructions ensure that the user has an good experience when first accessing the website.
+- These instructions ensure that the user has a good experience when first accessing the website.

 ### Sign Up Page